Revolut applies for UK banking license – TechCrunch

 It’s hard to believe that fintech startup Revolut doesn’t have a proper banking license in its home country.
-But this is about to change as the company has applied for a banking license in the U.K. Up next, the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) are going to look at the application.
+But this is about to change, as the company has applied for a banking license in the U.K. Up next, the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) are going to look at the application.

 Revolut already has a banking license in the European Union.
 The Bank of Lithuania has granted a license and the company is taking advantage of European passporting rules to operate in other European countries.